 Similar to previous years, water treatment and historic landfills remained the facilities with the largest emissions profiles.
-The two treatment facilities are the largest sites on record, while the three historic landfills are the next three highest emitting facilities.
+The two treatment facilities are the largest sites on record, with the Cedar treatment facility emitting 3.6 thousand metric tons of CO2 emissions in 2021, and the Tolt treatment facility generating 1.2 thousand metric tons.
+The three historic landfills are the next three highest emitting facilities, with the Kent, South Park, and Midway landfills emitting 0.7 thousand, 0.6 thousand, and 0.5 thousand metric tons, respectively.
 A notable change from years prior is that the North Transfer Station is now our 10th highest emitting facility, replacing the water pump station at Lake Hills.
 Part of this change is due to the decline in emissions from our pump stations, due to shifts in usage and efficiency.
 But a secondary reason is that the North Transfer Station utilizes heat pumps in lieu of fossil gas furnaces.
 These heat pumps can leak refrigerants, which have extremely high warming potential and can contribute to substantial warming even with very limited quantities of the refrigerant escaping.
 As our current protocol calculates the quantities of refrigerants released from these heat pumps through simplified estimation methods, it is possible that these results could overstate the emissions impact of these pieces of equipment.